Achieving better posture is a popular goal thanks to the explosion of interest in mobility and “prehab” focused training in recent years.

 iCraze Adjustable Laptop Stand:

-The positive points of this workstation are its adjustability and it its low price point.
+The positive points of the iCraze adjustable workstation are its adjustability and it its low price point.
 This is a station that can be used standing or laying down.
-The only downside is that it is basically only limited to laptop use.
+I use mine in both positions.
+The only downside is that it is limited to laptop use.

-This model is more along the lines of a medium price point and supports heavier laptops and standalone computer towers.
+The Titan Fitness deluxe standing desk is more along the lines of a medium price point.
+It can support heavier laptops, standalone desktops towers and all-in-one computers.
 It also has an adjustable level for a keyboard and mouse.

 VARIDESK Adjustable Standing Desk: